-A king who rules the world, but is enslaved to error or vice, is truly not as free as a wise and good man whose body is in chains.
-As long as a person is enslaved to error or vice he cannot be truly called free, virtuous or happy, no matter how much wealth, influence or power he has.
-It is only knowledge of the truth and obedience to it which sets you free.
-That is why the goal of true education can never be economic prosperity or mere leadership ability - or empty curiosity.
-The goal must be to know the Truth.
+What is the goal of all education?
+Great cultures have discovered that the true goal of education is similar to the goal of human life.
+Whatever skill is learned, from earliest childhood, should have the ultimate purpose of making a person more free, virtuous and happy.
+All the practical skills we learn do this to a certain extent.
+By learning to speak, to cook, or to build a house, we are becoming more free.
+However, as the ancient Greeks discovered, liberty of soul is far more important than liberty of body.
+A king who rules the world but is enslaved to error or vice is truly not as free as a wise and good man whose body is in chains.
+As long as a person is enslaved to error or vice he cannot be truly free, virtuous or happy, no matter how much wealth, influence or power he possesses.
+It is only knowledge of the truth and obedience to it which sets a person free.
+The goal of true education can never be economic prosperity, or mere leadership ability, or even empty curiosity.
+The goal of education must be to know the Truth.